The mere fact that the ram

 make deceit prosper under his hand, and in his own mind he shall magnify himself."

-This later "king of bold countenance" was
+This later "a king of

 tougher than all, but because he magnified himself he would be broken as well.

 The fall of that false religious system was forecast in these words,